 SICW’s demographic is older; they’re holdouts from the St. Louis Wrestling Club days who don’t like what they see on Monday night TV.
 They do enjoy the legends’ appearances, almost every month.

 The MMWA-SICW partnership produced decades of body slams and memories.
 In October 2012, the South Broadway Athletic Club ended its relationship with Herb Simmons and then-Commissioner Keith Smith.
-Thus, the MMWA and SICW are now distinct, but have co-promoted occasionally since 2014.
+The MMWA and SICW are now distinct, but have co-promoted occasionally since 2014.

 World League Wrestling